Indian Institute of Management Sirmaur

 Indian Institute of Management Sirmaur (IIM Sirmaur or IIM S) one of India's premier institute is an autonomous public business school located in Sirmaur, Himachal Pradesh.
-The institute, set up by the Government of India, is one of the twenty two Indian Institutes of Management (IIMs).
-The IIM's are some of the toughest business schools in the world to get accepted into, with one even having an acceptance rate as low as 0.25%.
+The institute, set up by the Government of India, is one of the twenty-two Indian Institutes of Management (IIMs).
 IIM Sirmaur has been recognized as an Institute of National Importance by the Government of India in 2017.

 The institute conducts academic activities in the field of management education covering research, teaching, training, consulting and intellectual infrastructure development.

 History

 IIM Sirmaur was founded in 2015.
 The institution started the first batch of its Post Graduate Programme (PGP) in management from 4 September 2015.

 Campus

 The campus of IIM Sirmaur is at Dhaula Kuan, District Sirmaur.
 Paonta Sahib is an industrial town in the south of Sirmaur district.
 The campus is more than Two hundred acres.

 Library

 IIM Sirmaur has an in-house library equipped with both print and electronic resources.
 The library has around 650 books and a subscription of 22 periodicals and 5 newspapers in hard copies.